-32816 manor park
+32816 Manor Park

-Garden city, MI 48135
+Garden City, MI 48135

 FOR IMMEDIATE RELEASE

-Distributing department/ (313)651-4600
+Distributing department (313)651-4600

-Date March 2, 2021
+Date March 25, 2021

-KAREEM MART RECALLS “TAHINA” BECAUSE OF POSSIBLE HEALTH RISKS
+KAREEM MART RECALLS “Halva” BECAUSE OF POSSIBLE HEALTH RISKS

-KAREEM MART of garden city, MI, is recalling its 1lb, 2lb, 10k of “tahina” food treats because they have the potential to be contaminated with salmonella, an organism which can cause serious and sometimes fatal infection in young children, frail or elderly people, and others with weakened immune systems.
+KAREEM MART of Garden City, MI, is recalling its 1lb and 2lb Kareem Chef brand “Halva”, “Halva with Pistachio”, and “Halva with Chocolate” food treats because they have the potential to be contaminated with salmonella, an organism which can cause serious and sometimes fatal infection in young children, frail or elderly people, and others with weakened immune systems.
 Healthy persons infected with salmonella often experience fever, diarrhea ( which may be bloody), nausea, vomiting and abdominal pain.
 In rare circumstances, producing more severe illnesses infections.

-The recalled “tahina” were distributed in Mediterranean food stores in MI. some were distributed in Mediterranean stores in Chicago.
+The recalled “Halva” were distributed through Mediterranean food stores and wholesalers in Michigan, Illinois, Missouri, New York, Ohio, North Carolina and Pennsylvania.
+Between March 2020 to Feb 2021.

+Please do not consume the product and immediately dispose of the product or return to 32816 Manor Park Garden City MI 48135.
+Or to the place of purchase.
+And send us a note to the email: recalls@kareemmart.com with the return receipt and product purchase date for a full refund.

-The product comes in 1lb, 2lb in plastic jars and the 10kg in metal can.
+The products come in 1lb and 2lb plastic tubs.
 There is only one lot distributed.

-With expiration date 07-01-2022.
+With Best Before 07-01-2022.

 No illnesses have been reported to date in connection with the problem.

-The potential for contamination was noted after routine testing from samples in the stores.
+The potential for contamination was noted after routine testing from samples in the stores by the Michigan Department of Agriculture and Rural Development (MDARD).

 Production of the product has been suspended while the FDA and the company continue their investigation as to the source of the problem.

-Consumers who have purchased this tahina are urged to return them to the stores for full refund.

 Thank you.